mui/toolpad/docs/data/toolpad/studio/how-to-guides/gcp-deploy.md

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-gcp/choose-repository.png", "alt": "Choose repository", "caption": "Choose respository", "indent": 1 }}

 6. The branch input shows `main` by default and it can remain unchanged.
-From the radio buttons, choose the second option as we want to deploy a Node.js app.
+From the radio buttons, choose the second option as it is a a Node.js app.
 The other configurations can be kept unchanged.
 Click **Save**.

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-gcp/build-type.png", "alt": "Choosing branch and build type", "caption": "Choosing branch and build type", "indent": 1 }}